gomoripeti/xprof/README.md

 like to use Cowboy version 1.x you can define the OS env var `COWBOY_VERSION=1` when compiling `xprof_gui`.

-`XPROF_JSON_LIB` - By default XProf uses the `jsone` library.
+`XPROF_JSON_LIB` - By default XProf uses the built-in `json` module on Erlang/OTP 27 and above and the`jsone` library on earlier Erlang/OTP versions.
 If you would like to use a different json library you can define the OS env var `XPROF_JSON_LIB` when compiling `xprof_gui`.
 It is assumed that the library module exports an `encode/1` function that returns the encoded binary.
 If your preferred json library uses a different name for such a function, you can set it with `XPROF_JSON_ENC_FUN`.

 Examples